klaxalk/linux-setup/README.md

 # Linux Environment Preparation

-This repo contains scripts for setting up my Linux working environment, mainly by installing two vital applications: TMUX and VIM and setting up their behavior.
+This repo contains scripts for setting up my Linux working environment, mainly by installing three vital applications: TMUX, VIM, i3wm and setting up their behavior.

 **BEWARE**, running this will **DELETE** your previous tmux and vim setup (.vim, .tmux.conf, .vimrc)!!